zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img <img width="1440" alt="ACN_70" src="https://github.com/user-attachments/assets/e26ebbd6-8064-439f-a2a6-dbffbc5a0dcf" />
 </p>
 <p>
-71 Now we are going to filter for icmp traffic (Showign whenever something is pinged ).
+71 Now we are going to filter for icmp traffic (Showing whenever something is pinged ).
    At the top search bar type icmp and enter.
 <p>
 <img <img width="1440" alt="ACN_71" src="https://github.com/user-attachments/assets/805f82de-d391-433a-b345-68ef5f6d1115" />
 </p>
 <p>
 72 Next we need to retrieve the private IP address of the linux-VM and attempt to ping it from within the Windows 10 VM.
-   Back in azure go to Virtual machines and click the linx-vm.
+   Back in azure go to Virtual machines and click the linux-vm.
 <p>
 <img <img width="1440" alt="ACN_72" src="https://github.com/user-attachments/assets/9e96c173-38b7-43d8-bee5-4a87a30143b1" />
 </p>